Legoclones/password-cracking/README.md

     * This wordlist is doubleDictionary.txt, but modified according to johnrules.rul's personalDoubleDictionary rule list.
 All passwords over a length of 16 were removed.

 ### Specialized Wordlists
 In all of these wordlists, the personalDictionary and personalSymbols rules in johnrules.rul were applied.
-Only passwords over 5 characters long are included.
+Only passwords over 5 and under 21 characters long are included.

 * starTrek.txt (???
 MB)
     * This wordlist contains 1,100 commonly used words, major characters, nicknames, slang, etc.